England–Germany football rivalry: 2000–2009: 2002 FIFA World Cup qualifier

 The result prompted the immediate resignation of England manager Kevin Keegan, and by the time the return match was played at the Olympic Stadium in Munich on 1 September 2001, England were now managed by their first ever foreign coach, Sven-Göran Eriksson.
 Expectations on the English side were low, but they surprisingly won the game 5–1 with a hat-trick from striker Michael Owen, and eventually qualified for the World Cup as the winners of their group.
-During the game the father of German coach Rudi Völler suffered a heart attack inside the stadium, but was successfully resuscitated.

 Some Germans were shocked by the scale of the defeat, with former striker Karl-Heinz Rummenigge stating that "I have never seen such a terrible defeat ...
 This is a new Waterloo for us."

-At the 2002 World Cup finals in Japan and South Korea, it was Germany who enjoyed more success, finishing second.
-England only reached the quarter-finals.
-Both teams were defeated by the competition winners, Brazil.

-The two teams did not meet in Euro 2004, 2006 World Cup or Euro 2008.
-(Germany suffered a second consecutive group elimination in 2004, England avoided a showdown with Germany in the last 16 by holding Sweden to a draw and finishing at the top of their group, and England did not qualify for Euro 2008).

-England and Germany next played on 22 August 2007, in a friendly at the newly-rebuilt Wembley Stadium.
+England and Germany next played on 22 August 2007, in a friendly at the newly rebuilt Wembley Stadium.
 England lost the match 2–1, their first defeat at the new Wembley, with Germany, following the unexpectedly successful 2006 World Cup, still rebuilding the national team.
 Then in a friendly held on 19 November 2008, England inflicted Germany's first defeat in Berlin in thirty-five years with a 2–1 victory.

 2010–2019: 2010 FIFA World Cup

-In the 2010 FIFA World Cup, the two teams met in the second round on Sunday, 27 June, after Germany won Group D and England finished second in Group C.

-Germany won the match 4–1, knocking England out and advancing into the quarter-finals.
-This was the greatest defeat England ever suffered in their World Cup history.
-In the 38th minute, a shot by Frank Lampard controversially bounced off the crossbar well into the goal and back out again with Germany leading only 2–1.
-However, neither the referee Jorge Larrionda nor the linesman saw it pass over the line.
+In the 2010 FIFA World Cup, the two teams met at the round of 16 stage after Germany had won Group D and England had finished second in Group C. Germany inflicted England's worst World Cup defeat to date, winning the match 4–1 to advance to the quarter-finals.
+After Germany had raced into a 2–0 lead thanks to Miroslav Klose and Lukas Podolski, a Matthew Upson header halved the deficit for England.
+Moments later, a shot by Frank Lampard bounced off the crossbar and over the goal line.
+However, neither the referee Jorge Larrionda nor the linesman granted the goal, leading to significant protests from the English technical team.
+After Lampard came close by hitting the bar early in the second half, two goals from Thomas Müller sealed Germany's progression to the next round.
+Writing in the BBC, author Phil McNulty said "England, with some justification, will bemoan their luck but nothing must disguise the manner in which they were outclassed by Germany in stages of this game and also what has been an ultimately bitterly disappointing World Cup campaign in South Africa."

-The decision drew immediate comparisons with Geoff Hurst's so-called "Wembley Goal" during the 1966 World Cup Final.
+Immediately after the match, parallels were drawn between Lampard's effort and Geoff Hurst's goal in the 1966 World Cup final.
 However, in the 2010 case there was no dispute about whether the ball had crossed the goal line, because the ball had clearly touched the grass well within the goal, and the television replay immediately showed this.
-In Germany, it was regarded as "payback" for the goal of 1966.
+Following the match, the President of FIFA Sepp Blatter apologised to England for the incident, adding that it had convinced him to reopen the debate on goal line technology use in football.

-Following Germany's 1–0 win over England at Wembley in November 2013, German tabloid Bild humorously declared on its front cover that "Wembley is now German".
+Following Germany's 1–0 win over England in a friendly at Wembley in November 2013, German tabloid Bild humorously declared on its front cover that "Wembley is now German".